• Discounts and special offers

 Owning assets jointly with a spouse, child or other family member may protect you from lawsuits to some degree.
 For creditors, pursuing jointly owned assets would mean having to file a partition action in order to acquire it outright, which can be costly and time-consuming.
 Plus, some states have laws protecting jointly owned property and assets in situations when one party is being sued.

-While this is a strategy the super-rich can employ, it's an easy one for married couples to take advantage of, especially if they’re inclined to jointly own most major assets anyway.
+While this is a strategy the super-rich can employ, it's an easy one for any married couple to take advantage of, especially if they’re inclined to jointly own most major assets anyway.

 Keep in mind, though, that you may need to make changes if certain assets are only in one person’s name.
 Laws about joint-ownership can also vary by state.